susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day: “Rise above the storm and you will find the sunshine.” – Mario Fernandez
 ![ “Rise above the storm and you will find the sunshine.” – Mario Fernandez ][D40.2]

+## Day 41 - D34 #60daysofudacity : Tuesday, January 12, 2021

+ 1. Today I continued with Lesson 5: Project(Optional): Predicting Catalog Demand (5.4)🤓💜
+ 2. My quote of the day: “The first step is you have to say that you can.” – Will Smith
+ 3. Today I continued with the Data Analyst in Python in Dataquest course

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My progress Day 40- D33 #60daysofudacity
+![Advance Day 41][D41.1]
+#### My quote of the day: “The first step is you have to say that you can.” – Will Smith
+![ Will Smith ][D41.2]